Skip to content Go to main navigation Go to language selector

 The artillery localization radar system Arthur.

-Saab was founded on 2 April 1937 to develop and manufacture combat aircraft.
-The Swedish Air Force was built up during the Cold War with products from us, and became one of the world’s largest.
+Saab was founded on 2nd April 1937 to develop and manufacture combat aircraft.
+The Swedish Air Force was then built up during the Cold War with Saab fighter jets, and became one of the world’s largest air forces.
 Planes such as the Draken, Viggen and Gripen represent some of Sweden’s largest industrial initiatives through history and have led to pioneering technological developments in several fields, not the least in the IT sector.

 A large portion of the Swedish defence and security industry’s history is associated with today’s Saab.
 With the acquisitions of companies such as Bofors and Kockums, Saab has gained a heritage that can be traced back to the 1600s.
-As early as the reign of King Karl XI during the country’s years as a major power, Sweden’s most specialised vessels were launched at the naval yard in Karlskrona, and the same is true today with the construction of the next generation of submarines.
+Since the reign of King Karl XI during the country’s years as a major military power in Europe, Sweden’s most specialised vessels have been launched at the naval yard in Karlskrona, and the same is true today with the construction of the next generation of submarines.

 Victor Hammar the gun designer